 Upon receipt of the Advertising Confirmation Compact frame in the CAP, each of the selected responders shall listen for its incoming Start of Ranging Compact frame at the corresponding time specified in the Advertising Confirmation Compact frame.

 After transmitting the Start of Ranging Compact frame, the initiator shall enter the control phase.
+If the initiator had accepted the responder’s request for a specific one-to-many ranging mode during the initialization and setup phase, as explained in 10.38.3.4, the initiator shall transmit the One-to-many Poll Compact frame with the Message Control field value that matches the requested one-to-many ranging mode.
 After receiving the Start of Ranging Compact frame, the responder shall enter the control phase.
 After the initiator has confirmed receipt of the RESP Compact frame from the responder during the control phase, and unless initialization of further devices is required, the initiator shall discontinue ranging initialization and cease the transmission of Advertising Poll Compact frame.

 10.38.3.2.2 Initialization setup handshake for one-to-one ranging